StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/SHOW USERS.md

 ## Description

 Displays all users in the system.
 Users mentioned here are user identities, not user names.
-For more information about user identities, see [Overview of privileges](../../../administration/privilege_overview.md).
+For more information about user identities, see [CREATE USER](CREATE%20USER.md).
+This command is supported from v3.0.

 You can use `SHOW GRANTS FOR <user_identity>;` to view the privileges of a specific user.
 For more information, see [SHOW GRANTS](SHOW%20GRANTS.md).